the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 - It can penalize new facts that were surfaced after the model was trained.
 - Off-the-shelf LLMs might not even understand the nuances of your problem domain, and trying to fine-tune them on the same data that drives your agent opens the door to [double dipping](https://en.wikipedia.org/wiki/Circular_analysis).
 - Its performance can be sensitive to the LLM, prompt, and other configuration.
+- It might not even reliably output structured text that is parseable as a genuine metric or score.

-Ultimately, we want a score of whether the agent _seems_ to have correctly responded to one or more queries.
+Stepping back a bit: Ultimately, we want a score of whether the agent _seems_ to have correctly responded to one or more queries.

 We could rely on human judges for this (at least for offline evals, unless we hire the world's first Near-Real-Time QA Engineer), but even humans might have a difficult time determining these scores.